NicoJuicy/Airline-Microservices/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/meysamhadeli/Airline-Microservices)
 # :airplane: Airline-Microservices

-Airline Microservice is a simple Airline application that has the basic business scenario for online reserving flight ticket.
+`Airline Microservice` is a simple Airline application that has the basic business scenario for `online reserving flight ticket`.
 Airlines provide transport services for their passengers.
 All operations of an airline company are controlled by their airline management system.

 # :memo: Table of Contents